Vincent-Morcilla/Building_IoT_Data_Dashboard/README.md

 docker compose up
 ```

+It may take up to 5 minutes to build the image for the first time.
+Once built,
-It may take a minute to ingest the dataset and run the analyses.
-You'll see
+it may take a minute to ingest the dataset and run the analyses.
+You'll see a
-a progress meter in the terminal, but once complete you should see that `Dash is running on http://0.0.0.0:8050/`.
+progress meter in the terminal, but once complete you should see that
+`Dash is running on http://0.0.0.0:8050/`.

 Open [http://127.0.0.1:8050](http://127.0.0.1:8050) in your browser.

 ### Run Natively